 - Biology Grade 11 or 12 C or U, or equivalent (minimum grade required)

-- One additional science (Physics, Chemistry or Exercise Science) Grade 11 or 12 C or U, or equivalent (minimum grade required)
+- One additional science (Physics, Chemistry or Exercise Science) Grade 11 C or U, or Grade 12 C or U or M or equivalent (minimum grade required)

 - This program fills early.
 To be considered for the program, you should apply prior to the Ontario Colleges equal consideration date of February 1 and submit transcripts as early as possible.
 Applicants are ranked based on an average of the four required subjects as well as application date.
 Offers are sent to the top ranked applicants only.
 Meeting minimum requirements for admission will not guarantee an offer.
 For information on minimum grade requirements and approximate cutoff point for offers, please contact email@example.com.